shapeshifter/shapeshifter-specification/docs/about/reading-guideline.md

 USEF follows the principle of privacy & security by design and therefore the specifications are accompanied by a privacy & security guideline [^B5] which is applicable to the entire design, implementation and operation of USEF and derived products, services and solutions.

 [^B5]: USEF Foundation, "USEF: The Privacy and Security Guideline," USEF Foundation, Arnhem, 2015.
+Available: [https://www.usef.energy/app/uploads/2016/12/USEF_PrivacySecurityGuideline_3nov15.pdf](https://www.usef.energy/app/uploads/2016/12/USEF_PrivacySecurityGuideline_3nov15.pdf)

 The UFTP specifications consist of three main elements: